Hi Guys and thanks for dropping by!

 I’ve met many students over the years who are unable to create a smoothe detache sound becuase they have developed a ‘kick’ at the tip of their bow.
 If your right elbow needs to straighten completely or if you cannot use the whole length of the bow without curving your right arm at the tip, then your bow is too big and you’d be better off with one size down.

 Make sure you can move from one end to the other of your bow easily and without curving or straightening your right arm completely.
-Check out my post on choosing the correct size bow if you’re not sure about this.

 Is Your Posture Correct?

 Often when a student comes to me with bowing issues, the problem is not actually to do with the bowing hand or arm but rather to do with the position of their violin on the shoulder.
-Take some time to review holding a violin properly and make sure that your violin is up and to the side properly.
+Take some time to review holding a violin properly and make sure that your violin is up and to the side in the correct position.
 Check yourself out in the mirror and make sure you’re able to maintain this position even when you take your left hand and place it by your side.

 Are You Holding Your Bow Correctly?

 If you’re not holding your bow properly, it will be very difficult to move your bow correctly acoss the strings.
 Check out my post on ten tips for holding a violin bow which goes through the beginner and more advanced bow hold position.
 Make sure you look in the mirror to ensure that your hand is correcly leaning and that your wrist is flexible and loose.